Sant Bhasha: In Sikhism

 Sant Bhasha is most prominently used in the central Sikh scripture, the Guru Granth Sahib.
-The languages used include Punjabi and its dialects, regional Prakrits, Apabhramsa, Sanskrit, Hindustani languages (Braj Bhasha, Bangru, Awadhi, Old Hindi, Deccani), Bhojpuri, Sindhi, Marathi, Marwari, Bengali, Persian, and Arabic.
-While vocabulary from all of these languages is used, Sant Bhasha is only written in the Gurmukhi script.
+The languages used include Punjabi and its dialects, Lahnda, regional Prakrits, Apabhramsa, Sanskrit, Hindustani languages (Braj Bhasha, Bangru (Haryanvi), Awadhi, Old Hindi, Hindi-Urdu, Deccani), Bhojpuri, Sindhi, Marathi, Gujarati, Marwari, Bengali, Persian, and Arabic.
+While vocabulary from all of these languages is used, Sant Bhasha here is only written in the Gurmukhi script.
+Guru Nanak likely adopted the vernacular so his works could be more accessible to a larger audience located in the Hindi zone, with Nanak's version of it bearing influences from Punjabi (specifically the central zone of both western and eastern Punjabi influences) and older Apabhraṁśa.
+According to Christopher Shackle, the language of the Guru Granth Sahib was not Old Punjabi but had been influenced by it.
+After Guru Arjan, the scriptural language of the Sikhs became more influenced by Braj and Persian.